Lavrentiy Beria: Early life and rise to power

 Lavrentiy Pavlovich Beria was born in Merkheuli, near Sukhumi, in the Sukhum Okrug of the Kutais Governorate (now Gulripshi District, Abkhazia, Georgia, then part of the Russian Empire).
 He grew up in a Georgian Orthodox family; his mother, Marta Jaqeli (1868–1955), was deeply religious and church-going.
-Marta was from the Guria region, descended from a noble Georgian family, and was a widow before marrying Beria's father, Pavle Beria (1872–1922), a landowner in Sukhumi Okrug, from the Mingrelian ethnic group.
+Marta was from the Guria region, descended from the House of Jaqeli, and was a widow before marrying Beria's father, Pavle Beria (1872–1922), a landowner in Sukhumi Okrug, from the Mingrelian ethnic group.

 Beria attended a technical school in Sukhumi, and later claimed to have joined the Bolsheviks in March 1917 while a student in the Baku Polytechnicum (subsequently known as the Azerbaijan State Oil Academy).
-Beria had earlier worked for the anti-Bolshevik Mussavatists in Baku.
-After the Red Army captured the city on 28 April 1920, he was saved from execution because there was not enough time to arrange his shooting and replacement; it may also have been that Sergei Kirov intervened.
+According to Olga Shatunovskaya, he worked as a spy for the Dashnakists and for the Reds as power swung back and forth.
+The Bolsheviks arrested him for treason and planned to execute him.
+However, the fighting erupted and he was saved from execution because there was not enough time to arrange his shooting.
 While in prison, Beria formed a connection with Nina Gegechkori (1905–1991), his cellmate's niece, and they eloped on a train.

-In 1919, at the age of 20, Beria started his career in state security when the security service of the Azerbaijan Democratic Republic hired him while he was still a student at the Polytechnicum.
-In 1920, he was enlisted in the Cheka, the original Bolshevik secret police, by Mir Jafar Baghirov.
 At that time, a Bolshevik revolt took place in the Menshevik-controlled Democratic Republic of Georgia, and the Red Army subsequently invaded.
 The Cheka became heavily involved in the conflict, which resulted in the defeat of the Mensheviks and the formation of the Georgian SSR.
 Between 1922 and 1924, Beria was deputy chairman of the Georgian OGPU (as Cheka had been renamed).

 He then led the repression of a Georgian nationalist uprising in 1924, after which up to 10,000 people were executed.
 Between 1924 and 1927, he was head of the secret political department of the Transcaucasian SFSR OGPU.
 In December 1926, he was appointed Chairman of the Georgian OGPU, and deputy chairman for the Transcaucasian OGPU.
+In 1929-1930, he was enlisted in the Azerbaijani OGPU, the Bolshevik secret police, by Mir Jafar Baghirov.